neondatabase/website/content/docs/introduction/read-replicas.md

 Advantages of Neon's read replica feature include the following:

-1. **Efficient storage**: With read replica computes reading from the same source as your read-write computes, no additional storage is required to create a read replica.
+1. **Efficient storage**: With read replicas reading from the same source as your primary read-write compute, no additional storage is required to create a read replica.
 Data is neither duplicated nor replicated, which means zero additional storage cost.
-2. **Data consistency**: Your primary read-write and read replica computes read data from a single source, ensuring a high degree of data consistency.
+2. **Data consistency**: Your primary read-write compute and read replicas read data from a single source, ensuring a high degree of data consistency.
 3. **Scalability**: With no data replication required, you can create read replicas almost instantly, providing fast and seamless scalability.
-You can also scale read replica compute resources the same way you scale read-write compute resources.
+You can also scale read replica compute resources the same way you scale your primary read-write compute resources.
 4. **Cost effectiveness**: By removing the need for additional storage and data replication, costs associated with storage and data transfer are avoided.
 Neon's read replicas also benefit from Neon's [Autoscaling](/docs/introduction/autoscaling) and [Autosuspend](/docs/manage/endpoints#auto-suspend-configuration) features, which enable efficient management of compute resources.
 5. **Instant availability**.
-With an architecture that separates storage and compute, you can allow read-replicas to scale to zero when not in use without introducing lag.
-When a read replica starts up, it is up to date with your read-write primary almost instantly.
+With an architecture that separates storage and compute, you can allow read replicas to scale to zero when not in use without introducing lag.
+When a read replica starts up, it is up to date with your primary read-write compute almost instantly.

 ## Get started with read replicas